nickdon3/Smart-Glove-Controller/README.md

-# Smart-Glove-Controller
-Using an LSM6DSOX accelerometer, two APDS-9960 proximity/gesture sensors, and an Adafruit Feather M4 microcontroller, I reverse-engineered the car’s original controller by stripping its wiring and integrating a custom-built system.
-I developed a glove-based control interface that translated hand movements into driving commands: making a fist initiated forward motion, while wrist rotations steered the car.

-The optical sensors dynamically adjusted speed based on ambient light, and the accelerometer measured motion in the X/Y directions to guide steering.
-I implemented voltage-based motor control through custom Python code—3.3V for forward motion, 0V for reverse, and proportional voltage adjustments for right/left steering.
-I also integrated the vehicle’s headlights with an additional optical sensor, enabling automatic activation in low-light conditions.

-The control software was adapted from example code on the Adafruit website, where the sensors and Feather M4 were sourced.
-I modified and merged these code modules to create the final Smart-Glove control system.
-Prototyping and testing were performed on a breadboard before assembling the glove and installing the permanent wiring in the vehicle.
+# 🧤 Smart-Glove RC Car Controller

+This project is a **glove-based control system** I built for an RC car, combining embedded hardware, sensors, and custom Python code.
+Instead of using the car’s original remote, I reverse-engineered the wiring and integrated a custom control interface powered by an **Adafruit Feather M4 microcontroller**.

+By blending gesture recognition, motion sensing, and light-based speed adjustment, the glove turns natural hand movements into driving commands — making RC car driving feel more futuristic and intuitive.

+---

+## ⚙️ How It Works
+- **Hand Gestures**
+  - Making a **fist** → Forward motion
+  - Wrist **rotations** → Steer left or right

+- **Sensors Used**
+  - **LSM6DSOX accelerometer**: Measures X/Y motion for steering.
+  - **Two APDS-9960 proximity/gesture sensors**: Detect hand movements and adjust speed dynamically.
+  - **Optical sensor for headlights**: Automatically turns headlights on in low-light conditions.

+- **Motor Control**
+  - Implemented with **voltage-based commands**:
+    - `3.3V` → Forward motion
+    - `0V` → Reverse
+    - Proportional voltages → Left/Right steering

+---

+## Development Process
+1. Reverse-engineered the original RC car controller by stripping and analyzing wiring.
+2. Prototyped the circuit on a breadboard before embedding sensors into the glove.
+3. Adapted and merged example code from **Adafruit** to control multiple sensors and the Feather M4.
+4. Tested and calibrated sensor responses for smooth steering and speed control.
+5. Installed permanent wiring into the car for a fully integrated Smart-Glove system.

+---

+## Hardware
+- **Adafruit Feather M4 microcontroller**
+- **LSM6DSOX accelerometer**
+- **APDS-9960 gesture/proximity sensors (x2)**
+- **Custom wiring harness** (reverse-engineered from stock controller)
+- **RC Car with headlights**

+---

+##  Software
+- Written in **Python**, running on the Feather M4.
+- Sensor libraries sourced from [Adafruit’s examples](https://learn.adafruit.com/).
+- Modified and combined to create a unified Smart-Glove control interface.